JiFish/artemis/README.md

 ### To start...

+#### Windows

 Run `artemis.exe` under Windows.
+If you used the installer, an icon will be placed on your desktop.

+#### Other platforms

-Other platforms will require you to install Python 3, then use pip to install the required libraries:
+Install Python 3, then use pip to install the required libraries:
 ```
 pip install pygame midiutil
 ```